Tox-Archive/Tox-OSX/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+We also want to thank [Pixeden](http://www.pixeden.com/) for allowing us to redistribute their beautiful [iconset](http://www.pixeden.com/icon-fonts/stroke-7-icon-font-set) inside the application.